 Former members of the Board of Trustees are listed here.

 Major General (ret.)
 Randal E. Thomas, of Springfield, was appointed to the SIU Board of Trustees in May 2013.
 He served from 2003 to 2007 as the 36th Adjutant General of Illinois, the highest National Guard post in the state.
 He also served on the Illinois Executive Ethics Commission from 2008 to 2011.
-He currently serves as chair of the Board, chair of the Board’s Executive Committee, and member of the Board’s Architecture and Design and Finance Committees.
-He also serves as the Board’s representative to the Joint Trustee Committee for Springfield Medical Education Programs and the Board’s alternate representative to the Board of Directors, Southern Illinois University at Edwardsville Foundation and Board of Directors, Alumni Association of Southern Illinois Edwardsville.
+He currently serves as chair of the Board, chair of the Board’s Executive Committee, and member of the Board’s Finance Committee.
+He also serves as the Board’s representative to the Joint Trustee Committee for Springfield Medical Education Programs and the Board’s alternate representative to the Board of Directors, Southern Illinois University at Edwardsville Foundation and Board of Directors, Alumni Association of Southern Illinois University Edwardsville.